zoeskan/MCB185/unit1-linux.md

 having any intermediate file.
 Unix pipes are a very powerful way to chain programs to each other.

 There is also the `<` operator.
-This sends stdin from a file to a program.
+This sends standard input (stdin) from a file to a program.
+The keyboard is the usual source of stdin.

 ```
 wc < foo